 Again, on Twitter this is easy.
-Simply enter the company or author’s handle into the search bar, choose “latest” and scroll through the results to find people who have engaged with them.
+Once you find someone of interest, follow them.
+Then enter their handle into the search bar, choose “latest” and scroll through the results to find people who engaged with their content.

 If you favor a different social media platform, most of them offer something similar.
-On LinkedIn, for example, you can see who “liked” a piece of content if you look below the image to where it lists the number of likes that content received.
-Click on the link to see a full list of the people who engaged with that content.
+On LinkedIn, for example, you can see who engaged with a piece of content by clicking the “likes” link that is located below the image.

-Building relationships with people who interact with your content or content that’s similar to yours is of the best ways to build an active audience that will engage with (and boost the visibility of) your posts.
-And, as usual, there are tools that make this easier.
+Building relationships with people who interact with your content or content that’s similar to yours is one of the best ways to build an engaged audience.
+And, as usual, there are tools that make it easier.

 In BuzzSumo, for instance, you can research a topic to get a list of relevant articles.
-You can then sort that list by the total number of shares on each social platform.
 Next to the article name is a link for “view sharers.”
-If you click that link you will see everyone who shared the article on Twitter.
-You can then follow anyone of interest right from within BuzzSumo.
+If you click that link you will see everyone who shared the article on Twitter and you can follow anyone of interest right from within BuzzSumo.

 3. Maximize the Life of Your Content